Fullerton Drug Crime Lawyer

 Attorney Goodman is dedicated to protecting her clients’ rights to privacy and private possessions.
 If your property has been wrongfully forfeited by local or federal law enforcement, let her know right away by dialing (866) 294-8952.

 If you've been charged with a drug offense or with a crime relating to California's medical marijuana dispensary laws, contact Fullerton drug crime defense Attorney Jacqueline Goodman right away.
-With her knowledge gained as a Certified Specialist in Criminal Law, she is more prepared to take your case than most criminal defense attorneys in the country can claim.
+With her knowledge gained as a Certified Specialist in Criminal Law, she is more prepared to take your case than most drug crimes attorneys in the country can claim.
 After all, you deserve a fighter in your corner because sometimes bad things happen to good people, but they still deserve the right to defend themselves.